Josh Jacobs Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- Jacobs' 70.2 rushing yards per game over his five career matchups against the Chiefs are 9.7 more yards than his over/under in Sunday's game.
+- Over his five career matchups against them, Jacobs has averaged 70.2 rushing yards against the Chiefs, 9.7 more than his over/under in Sunday's game.

-- In two of five games versus the Chiefs Jacobs has rushed for a touchdown, and had multiple TDs in one of those two games.
+- In two of five games against the Chiefs Jacobs has rushed for a touchdown, and had multiple TDs in one of those two games.

-- Allowing 115.2 rushing yards per game, the Chiefs have the 20th-ranked run defense in the league.
+- The Chiefs have the NFL's 20th-ranked defense against the run, giving up 115.2 yards per game.

-- Jacobs and the Raiders will face off against the NFL's ninth-ranked defense in terms of rushing touchdowns conceded (10).
+- The Chiefs have conceded 10 rushing touchdowns, ninth in the NFL.

 Recent Performances

-- In last week's matchup against the Football Team, Jacobs ran the ball 13 times for 52 yards (four yards per carry) and scored one touchdown.
+- Jacobs put together a 52-yard rushing performance in last week's matchup with the Football Team, carrying the ball 13 times (averaging four yards per carry) while scoring one touchdown.

 Jacobs' Las Vegas Teammates